ruhulamin-et15/ruhulamin-et15/README.md

-# 👋 Hello, I'm Md.
-Ruhul Amin!
+# 👋 Hello, I'm Ruhul Amin!

 I am a full-stack developer with a passion for building robust and scalable applications.
 I enjoy working on both the front-end and back-end, creating seamless user experiences, and writing clean, efficient code.